Abortion ruling means more and riskier births in Mississippi

 GREENWOOD, Miss.
 (AP) — In Mississippi, where health officials expect 5,000 more births each year as a result of the Supreme Court ruling upending abortion rights, children are more likely to die before their first birthday than in any other state.

-Mississippi has the nation's highest fetal mortality rate, highest infant mortality rate, highest pre-term birth rate and is in the top decile of states in maternal mortality.
-Black mothers are nearly three times more likely to die due to childbirth than Mississippi’s white women.
+Mississippi has the nation's highest fetal mortality rate, highest infant mortality rate, highest pre-term birth rate and is among the worst states for maternal mortality.
+Black women are nearly three times more likely to die due to childbirth than white women in Mississippi.

 As the state’s Republican leaders led the legal fight against abortion, Gov. Tate Reeves said he would do everything in his power to make Mississippi the “safest state in the nation for an unborn child.”